DeanMauro/conductors/README.md

 # Conductors

 So.
 You have an Orchestrator but you're one of those tech weirdies who doesn't like UIs.
 Maybe you're an exclusively backdoor kinda person whose chin drips with drool at the sight of a shapely API.
-I don't know--that's between you and your shrink.
-But while you figure all that out, I'll be writing up wrappers and examples to help you get off
+That's between you and your shrink.
+But while you figure it all out, here are some wrappers and examples to help you get off

 the ground with the Orchestrator API.
 Try to contain your excitement.